 Alert mode is selected when the automatic stopping of a generator is undesirable.
 Alert mode can only be used with Equal Load.
 When ALERT MODE is selected the automatic disconnection and stopping of generators is inhibited.
-This mode is used when a large excess capacity is required, i.e. manoeuvring, or when sudden large power surges may occur, i.e. when using the bow thruster.
+This mode is used when a large excess capacity is required, i.e. during manoeuvring, when using the bow thruster.

 Non Ess Trip - Flashes when alternators have been overloaded and non-essentials are tripped.
-Reset function by clicking on button.
+Reset alarm by clicking on button.